 If the cyst becomes swollen, tender, or large, your doctor may drain it or perform surgery to remove it.

-These cysts may occasionally become infected and form painful abscesses.
+Cysts may become infected and form painful abscesses.

-The cysts may return after they are surgically removed.
+Cysts may return, evenafter they are surgically removed.

 When to Contact a Medical Professional

 Call your health care provider if you notice any new growths on your body.
 Although cysts are not dangerous, your doctor should examine you for signs of skin cancer.

 Habif TP.
 Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 Philadelphia, Pa.: Elsevier Mosby; 2009:chap 20.